-Council Plan 2017-2021
+Council Plan 2019-2021

 The Council Plan is a key document that describes the Council's priorities, resources and how progress is monitored.
-The Plan also shows how we will work more closely with our partners in district and parish councils, the voluntary sector and the health service to ensure we maximise all our resources and provide better joined-up services.
+The Plan also shows how we will work more closely with our partners in district, borough and parish councils, the voluntary sector and the health service to ensure we maximise all our resources and provide better joined-up services.

-Find out more about the Council Plan 2017-2021.
+For more information about the Council Plan 2019-2021 and the update report go to: